 Pacific Western Bank Issues End of Week Update

-/EIN News/ -- LOS ANGELES, March 17, 2023 (GLOBE NEWSWIRE) -- Pacific Western Bank, the primary subsidiary of PacWest Bancorp (NASDAQ: PACW), today issued the following statement reaffirming its financial strength.
+LOS ANGELES, March 17, 2023 (GLOBE NEWSWIRE) -- Pacific Western Bank, the primary subsidiary of PacWest Bancorp PACW, today issued the following statement reaffirming its financial strength.

 Pacific Western Bank continues to have solid liquidity, with over $10.8 billion in available cash as of March 17, 2023.
 Available cash exceeds total uninsured deposits.
 Following the announcement of the Silicon Valley Bank and Signature Bank closures, the bank experienced elevated net deposit outflows, concentrated primarily in our Venture Banking business line.
 Since Monday, March 13, 2023, net outflows have fallen sharply, with deposit balance fluctuations substantially stabilizing.